rubrikinc/terraform-provider-polaris/docs/resources/aws_private_container_registry.md

     }
   }

-  Where approvalStatus can be either APPROVED or REJECTED. bundleVersion is the the bundle version being approved or rejected. bundleMetadata is optional.
+  Where approvalStatus can be either ACCEPTED or REJECTED. bundleVersion is the the bundle version being approved or rejected. bundleMetadata is optional.
 ---